sinabakh/sitron/README.md

 * A Render Engine

 ## License
-     DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+     DO WHAT THE HELL YOU WANT TO PUBLIC LICENSE Version 2, December 2004

      Copyright (C) 2015 Sina Bakhtiari <s@arendelle.org>